-EDUC 707 Mentoring Seminar in TESOL - Open to candidates in the Professional M.S.
-A passing score on the CST in the degree area is required prior to registration.
+EDUC 707 Mentoring Seminar in TESOL - Open to candidates in the Professional M.S. and Advanced Certificate Program.
+A passing score on the CST and the EAS in the degree area is required prior to registration.

-Candidates registering for EDUC 709, 713, or 707 must turn in their edTPA proof of submission, which is a requirement of the course, in order to receive a final grade.
+Candidates registering for EDUC 713 or 707 must turn in their edTPA proof of submission, which is a requirement of the course, in order to receive a final grade.